 - Downloading Files.

-We’ve included a walk-through that you can interact with in Easil to learn the above six skills, as well as an additional overview of Easil including the Workspace, which includes My Designs, My Images, and other tools to keep organised.
+We’ve included a walk-through that you can interact within Easil to learn the above six skills, as well as an additional overview of Easil including the Workspace, which includes My Designs, My Images, and other tools to keep organized.

 Excited?
 Let’s get started!